martinklepsch/martinklepsch.org/content/posts/2016-05-19-props-children-and-component-lifecycle-in-reagent.markdown

 :component-did-update (fn [comp [_ prev-props prev-more]] …))
 ```

 `comp` is a reference to the current component.
 The second argument which is being destructured here contains what we’re looking for.
-As far as I understood the first item is the components constructor.
+As far as I understood the first item is the component's constructor.
 The rest are the previously rendered inputs (again in React they’re all `props`, in Reagent they’re `props` and `children`).

 As you can see you can inspect all previous arguments to a component.
 The way you access them differs from the default React lifecycle method signatures so hopefully this post helps to clear up some confusion about this stuff. :)